-Communiqué No. 2010/4 also brought a modified notification form that will replace the current notification form as of 4 May 2022.
+Communiqué No. 2010/4 also brought a modified notification form that replaced the former notification form as of 4 May 2022.
 According to the modified notification form, there is also a short-form notification (without a fast-track procedure) if a transition from joint control to sole control is at stake or if there are no affected markets within Turkey.